ray-project/ray/doc/source/serve/deployment.rst

 you'll just want to have the ability to persist these models to disk.

-Now that we've trained that model and saved it to disk (keep in mind this could also be a service like S3), we'll need to create our servable model.
+Now that we've trained that model and saved it to disk (keep in mind this could also be a service like S3), we'll need to create a backend to serve the model.

 Creating a Model and Serving it
 -------------------------------